National Service was introduced in 1947 to overcome challenges and resolve military manpower shortages in the wake of

 Pay for conscripts rose to 38 shillings in 1960.
 However, the average weekly wage for men in 1961 was 15 pounds, 10 shillings.

 Sometimes the low wages were reduced by deductions for lost or damaged kit and equipment.
 National Servicemen often had little money left for social activities beyond a visit to the Navy, Army and Air Force Institutes (NAAFI).

 For those deployed to a war zone, the possibility of death was suddenly part of daily life.

-The experience many men had of being thrown into combat situations, such as Korea, Malaya, Suez and Aden, would never be forgotten.
+The experience many men had of being thrown into combat situations, such as Korea, Malaya and Suez, would never be forgotten.
 Men with minimal training were expected to fight guerrillas or cope with riots or civil war situations.

 Between 1947 and 1963, a total of 395 National Servicemen were killed on active service.

 ‘So I looked and all his side was out and he was dead.
 He’d been in the Army only a few months.
 He was a new draft… I just can’t pinpoint how I felt, but I know I was shi*ting myself, I was frightened.’